Thiefyes/hello-world/README.md

 ## Running

-Serve the repository with a web server that supports PHP.
-The React admin is accessible at `/admin` and communicates with the PHP API in `backend/`.
+Inside `laravel/` run `php artisan migrate` once to create the SQLite database.
+Afterwards start the server with `php artisan serve --host=127.0.0.1 --port=8000`.
+The React admin is accessible at `/admin` and now communicates with the Laravel API under `/api/pages`.

 ## Installing on Shared Hosting